Waste and recycling over the festive season

 Can you recycle your holiday cards?

 Cards can be recycled in your blue bag.
-We don’t take cards with glitter on as this contaminates the recycling stream.
-Tear the glittery part of the card off and put it in your wheelie bin, then put then non-glittery cardboard in the blue bag.
+We don’t take cards with glitter on, as this contaminates the recycling stream.
+Tear the glittery part of the card off and put it in your wheelie bin, then put the non-glittery cardboard in the blue bag.

 Can you recycle wrapping paper in Bristol?

 Unfortunately, we are unable to recycle your wrapping paper.
-This is because most of it has either a plastic or foil coating, and if it ends up in the recycling box it would contaminate our whole paper stream.
+This is because most of it has either a plastic or foil coating.
+If it ends up in the recycling box, it would contaminate our whole paper stream.
 Please place in your black wheelie bin instead.

 You can avoid non-recyclable wrapping paper by wrapping presents in traditional brown paper or fabric with ribbons or thin strips of fabric to make bows.
 Or how about using bright material scraps or pictures from a colourful magazine?